What to Pack for a Working Holiday or Backpacking Trip to New Zealand

 Carry-on Packing List for New Zealand

 First things first, your carry-on bag has the most important packing list, as this is going to be your companion for going onto the plane to New Zealand.
 Your most valuable items will be packed in here, as well as important paperwork for getting into New Zealand.
-Make sure you not only choose a carry-on bag which is within the weight and size restrictions of your chosen airline, but you choose a carry-on which you can also use as a day pack for everyday use in New Zealand.
+Make sure you not only choose a carry-on bag that is within the weight and size restrictions of your chosen airline, but you choose a carry-on that you can also use as a day pack for everyday use in New Zealand.
 We go into more details of airline restrictions and an in-depth packing list in What to Pack in Your Carry-On for New Zealand.

 Packing List for Your Carry-on Bag